 - Preheat oven to 400ºF.
 Place sweet potatoes on a parchment-lined baking sheet and drizzle with 1 tablespoon olive oil.
 Season with a pinch of salt and a few cracks of pepper, then toss to coat.
 Roast just until tender, about 12-15 minutes. (*See notes if you prefer to not roast the sweet potatoes).

-- Add the lentils, broth, and tomatoes, and season with 1 teaspoon salt and few generous grinds of pepper.
-Give everything a good stir, scraping the bottom of the pot as you stir.
-Reserve 1/4 cup of the coconut milk for later.
-Pour in the remaining coconut milk, stir again, and bring to a gentle boil.
+- Reserve 1/4 cup of the coconut milk for later.
+Stir in the remaining coconut milk, and bring to a gentle boil.
 Lower the heat to medium and simmer, uncovered, stirring occasionally, for 15 minutes.
 Add the roasted sweet potatoes and cook for 3 to 4 minutes longer.

 - Stir in the spinach and cook until just wilted, about 2 minutes.
 If the soup seems too thick, add a 1/4 to 1/3 cup of water.